aimeos/aimeos-docs/src/config/controller-jobs/admin-log.md

 Path to a writable directory where the log archive files should be stored

 ```
-controller/jobs/admin/log/path =
+controller/jobs/admin/log/path = logs
 ```

-* Default: /tmp
+* Default: logs
-* Type: string - Absolute file system path to a writable directory
+* Type: string - Relative file system path in the fs-admin filesystem
 * Since: 2014.09

 During normal operation, a lot of data can be logged, not only for errors that have occured.
 By default, these data is written into the log database and its size will grow if old log entries are not removed.
-There's a job controller available that can delete old log entries.

-If an absolute path to a writeable directory in the file system is set via this configuration option, the job controller will save the old log entries to a file in this path.
-They can be analysed later if required.
+There's a job controller available that can delete old log entries and save the old log entries to the given relative path.

-The type and format of these files as well as the time frame after the log entries are removed from the log database can be configured too.

 See also:

-* controller/jobs/admin/log/container/type
-* controller/jobs/admin/log/container/format
-* controller/jobs/admin/log/container/options
 * controller/jobs/admin/log/limit-days